schmooser/blog.ora600.ru/_posts/2012-12-01-installing-cx_oracle-on-centos-58.markdown

         Type "help", "copyright", "credits" or "license" for more information.
         >>>import cx_Oracle

 If there is no errors then you have `cx_Oracle` successfully installed.
-I have an error:
+I had an error:

         >>> import cx_Oracle
         Traceback (most recent call last):